-The research in our group lies in the interdisciplinary area of nanoscale science.
-We combine and apply tools and concepts from nanochemistry, supramolecular chemistry, biochemistry and micro- and nanolithography to create sophisticated model substrates for studies of cell behavior and bio- and nanomaterials with applications in medical imaging and catalysis.
+The research in Mendes group lies in the interdisciplinary area of nanoscale science.
+We combine and apply tools and concepts from nanochemistry, supramolecular chemistry, biochemistry and micro- and nanolithography to construct novel structural and functional materials.
+All of these efforts are directed at addressing unmet needs in medicine, biology and energy.

-Currently, our efforts are focused on three major areas:
+Currently, our efforts are focused on four major areas:

 Switchable Biological Surfaces